arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-9.md

     test <@ run contentInTagsP "2025-12-11Hello!2025-12-11 the rest" = Success (" the rest", "Hello!")@>
 ```

-Don't worry about how basic and fragile the `dateOnlyP` parser is in
+Don't worry about how basic and fragile the `dateOnlyP` parser and the
-this test: it's a mock parser, just like all the other parsers we have
+other parsers are in these tests: they are mock parsers, created for
-defined so far.
-Eventually, you'll learn how to build them in a robust
+testing purposes only.
+Eventually, you'll learn how to build real
-way, by composing lower-level building blocks.
-Just like everything
+parsers in a robust way, by composing lower-level building blocks.
-else in FP.
+Just like everything else in FP.

 # References